First full, actual week of work and classes after my 17-day Christmas break, and boy am I looking forward to the next Christmas break already!

 Our school formally announced that this semester was going to remain online until at least Feb 28th, which is just after our university’s Reading Week on Feb 22-25.
 It was formerly slated to be online at least until January 23rd, but the add-drop deadline for courses was January 18th, so some students were complaining about the uncertainty there since they wanted to know whether the rest of the semester would be online or not before they decided on whether they would keep their in-person-but-online courses or not.
 Oddly, the school “remedied” this by extending the online mandate by another month, and it’s probably going to be even further, but they left the add course deadline as Jan 18th and “extended” the drop course deadline to..
 Jan 21st, which seems completely pointless to me, but whatever.
 I’m not dropping my course anyway, though I haven’t paid either as I’m still waiting for my boss at work to approve my tuition remission, and he was away from work part of this week for a family emergency.

 This was my first week back at school, and I’m no longer the Queue Monitor for our team (except when I had to cover for the current QM on the team on Friday, whose entire family managed to contract COVID), so it’s actually been a fairly quiet week to slide back into things, all things considered.
 I don’t think the other people who do QM duty do it like I do, but it is a lot less hectic when I’m not constantly monitoring our queue all day and don’t have to partition time at night to dole out the next day’s tickets.
-I do not have sleeping problems, but the general gist of this article (local) that popped up on my Pocket feed this week certainly ringed with truth for me.
+I do not have sleeping problems, but the general gist of this article (local) that popped up on my Pocket feed this week certainly rang with truth for me.

-Our team’s morning standups used to be at 9:00 am, whereas the team we got merged with used to have their standup at 1pm, so our supervisor split the difference and have us starting at 11am and going to lunch every day instead.
+Our team’s morning standups used to be at 9:00 am, whereas the team we got merged with used to have their standup at 1pm, so our supervisor split the difference and has us starting at 11am and going to lunch every day instead.
 This feels very weird and I don’t like it, partly because for the past 12 years or so I’ve been conditioned to feel like my day doesn’t really start until the morning standup is over, and it’s a little hard to get around that mental block, and partly because the 11-12 period is also usually a time where I do my cooking, get ready to go out for lunch and groceries or a walk, etc, and I can’t really do that with this meeting in the way now.

-I am uneasy though because the female member of the other team left around New Year’s, on maternity leave or something (I think, our department nearly never informs others about personnel changes, which I think is terrible), so I’m not only the only Chinese/East Asian in the room now but also the only female out of like 14 people.
+I am uneasy though because the female member of the other team left around New Year’s, on maternity leave or something (I think, our department nearly never informs others about personnel/staffing changes, which I think is terrible), so I’m not only the only Chinese/East Asian in the room now but also the only female out of like 14 people.
 And I don’t.
 Like.
 It.
 Diversity please.
 (I’ve brought this up with my boss before though and he says he is aware but that people that would fulfil the desired diversity aren’t applying, never mind qualified.)

 The cold weather streak broke early this week on Monday!
 I could finally go out again.